 We must look at it more exactly.
 Richard Myers Shelton could reconstruct the lines on the clay tablet perfectly and therefore I can present a colored drawing of the entire figure.

 The thin black lines limit the ways.
 These are the free space between the lines.
 There are two open entries to the rectangle.
 One entrance lies roughly in the middle of the left side, the other one opposite on the right.
-The way from the left is highlighted in green, from the right in purple.
+The way from the left is highlighted in ochre, from the right in green.
 In the middle they meet and change the direction.
 The one way is leading in, so to speak, and the other out.